 3 – Upgrades, Upgrades, Upgrades

-As an associate/analyst, if you travel every week, you can expect to start getting frequent flyer benefits after about 4 months on the job – and more if you sign up for a credit card that offers MQM bonuses (we’ll share more about this later).
+As an associate/analyst, if you travel every week, you can expect to start getting frequent flyer benefits after about 4 months on the job – and more if you sign up for a credit card that offers MQM bonuses (check our our two favorite credit cards for consultants).
 We do have to warn you though – once you’ve experienced life in business/first class, there’s no way you’ll ever want to go back.